jonathb/spanish-olamundo/1_spanish.md

 - haber     habido/habiendo

 - PRESENT: he has ha hemos han
--- thought: sounds like FR avoir indicative present j'ai tu-as il-a nous-avons il-ont
+-- <THINK: sounds like FR avoir indicative present j'ai tu-as il-a nous-avons il-ont >

 - IMPERFECT:  había habías había habíamos haías habían -- + PAST-PARTICIPLE of <VERB>  => imperfect of <VERB>